brandonsepulvado/dyadic_trajectory_correlates/README.md

 ### Data Descriptives

 **descriptives.R** provides descriptives on dyadic observations, including NAs, over the course of the Fall 2015 semester.
+None of the following scripts depends upon this file.

 ### Analyses